ugohjess/PostgreSQL/README.md

 # DWD
-AlL codes / projects worked on during the Serious SQL course.
+AlL codes written / projects worked on during the Serious SQL course.